discord-akairo/discord-akairo/README.md

     - Including plural forms: users, members, etc.
     - Types that you can add yourself.
   - Argument prompting.
+    - Can also be based on previous arguments.
     - Customizable prompts with embeds, files, etc.
     - Infinite argument prompting.

 - Useful utility methods available.
   - Resolvers for members, users, and others that can filter by name.
-  - Shortcut methods for making embeds, collection, and prompting.
+  - Shortcut methods for making embeds and collections.
+  - Helper methods for prompting users for input.

 - Support for SQLite.
   - Default values for keys.